jameycribbs/hare/README.md

 * Records for each table are stored in a newline-delimited JSON file.

-* Hare uses mutexes to ensure that only one database write happens at one time, as long as all processes share the same Database connection.
+* Hare uses mutexes for table locking.
+You can have multiple readers or one writer for that table at one time, as long as all processes share the same Database connection.

-## Limitations

-* Under construction